 How is musculoskeletal pain treated?

-- Physical or occupational therapy.
+- Physical therapy.

 - Strengthening and conditioning exercises.

 - Stretching exercises.